VisualDev-FR/openclassrooms-p13/doc/source/quickstart.rst

 Run the site with Docker
 ----

-As an alternative to run the site with django, you can build an run a docker container.
+As an alternative to run the site with django, you can build and run a docker container.

 .. code:: bash